Eexy/motorized-cookie/README.md

 ### CORS

-If you look at the CORS on the backend you will see that we allow every origin this choice was made because it is just a demo project and I needed to iterate fastly.
+If you look at the CORS on the backend you will see that we allow every origin this choice was made because it is just a demo project and I needed to iterate quickly.
 To add more security in prod or on real project, I would first of all detect with the env variable if I run on dev or prod mode, and I would set de origin according to it.
 Personally, I would use a function to load the origin either from env variable or from DB